OWASP/www-event-appsecil-2023/index.md

   ... you should join us at AppSecIL!

-{{ site.title }} will have THREE lecture tracks from an amazing group of speakers, some hands-on workshops, and additional activities such as a Capture the Flag competition.
+{{ site.title }} will have a lecture track from an amazing group of speakers, "unconference" style discussion sessions, and additional activities such as a Capture the Flag competition.
-We also host a sponsors pavilion with vendor booths to promote the latest advances in security technology relevant to application security and developers.
+We also host sponsors to promote the latest advances in security technology relevant to application security and developers.

 {% comment %}
 {% include keynotes.md %}